 What is the secret of your success in the restaurant industry?
 From small beginnings to eight outlets (one in NYC with a Michelin-star) and a Supanniga River Cruise?

 My grandmother nurtured my love of home cooking.
 She came from Trat, in Eastern Thailand, and was the big boss of the house, and although never being trained professionally, she gave us recipes passed down through the family, which I have now fused with the tastes of the Central and Northeastern regions.
-And, it is also thanks to the influence of my grandmother that my restaurants and cruise have such an unpretentious, homely, welcoming feel and ambience.
+And, it is also thanks to the influence of my grandmother that my restaurants and cruise have such an unpretentious, homely, welcoming feel and ambiance.

 Where do you think the most exciting place in Bangkok is right now, for dining and entertainment?